Interview: In DIALOGUE // Susan Magsamen

 Susan Magsamen is the executive director of the International Arts + Mind Lab (IAM Lab), a cross-disciplinary initiative from the Brain Science Institute at Johns Hopkins University School of Medicine dedicated to advancing the study of “neuroaesthetics,’” an area of research that explores the impact of music, architecture, digital media and the arts on our brains, biology, and behavior.
 As an author, entrepreneur, and thought pioneer, Susan has more than 35 years of experience helping translate discoveries from academic research into impactful, practical applications that benefit humanity.
 In our conversation, we discuss the importance of aesthetic experience in shaping our relationship with the world.

-Voices: A Dialogue with Susan Magsamen, on Neuroaesthetics and the Potential of Curiosity
+Voices: Susan Magsamen, on Neuroaesthetics and the Potential of Curiosity

 RIMMA BOSHERNITSAN: Let’s start with your childhood.
 Where did you grow up?